RyanShanghaitech/PipCppTemp/README.md

 ### Optional
 - `example`: The scripts serve as examples for other users, or test scripts for you to see if the package will be working.
+- `dev`: The scripts for development use which you do not expect users to read.
 - `README.md`: The poster of this package.
 Please make sure it's elegant since it will be illustrated on project mainpage of Github or PyPI.
 - `requirements.txt`: A convenient list so that user can install the depencencies via `pip install -r requirements.txt`.
 - `LICENSE`: License file, without this other researchers will be unable to reuse your code.
 MIT license is recommended for academic usage, which only asks others to retain your authorship.